-5 The importance of mortality also depends upon the age range of persons included in the analysis since some workers will contribute to the system, but die before they are eligible for any benefit.
+4 The importance of mortality also depends upon the age range of persons included in the analysis since some workers will contribute to the system, but die before they are eligible for any benefit.
+Others may receive a survivor's benefit based on the contributions of a deceased worker.